the-young-tech/Python-Password-Generator/README.md

 # Python-Password-Generator
-A very simple password generator written with python
+A very simple password generator written with python.
+It's currently at 50 characters, but it can be increased.